AlSquire/WebLapine/README.md

 ## TODO
 * Release an example IRC bot code (preferably Hubot) and maybe deployment instruction on Heroku.
 * Need auth, at least a minimal one for POSTs.
-* The CSS right now is just plain wrong.